Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Experiment

 \subsection{Implicit Industry Trend Analysis Results}

-This subsection introduces the industry trend analysis experiments based on PLMs.
-Due to the high degree of freedom in the answers generated by PLM, we use case studies to analyze implied industry trends.
-Since the model knows little about real-world events, we use background knowledge-based questions by providing relevant events that occur in the real world as input, and then let the model generate responses to the relevant questions.
+This subsection delves into industry trend analysis experiments leveraging SLMs.
+Given the inherent variability and openness in the responses generated by SLMs, we employ a case study approach to decipher the underlying industry trends.
+Recognizing that the model may have limited awareness of real-world occurrences, we incorporate background knowledge by posing questions that are grounded in actual events that have transpired.
+By doing so, we prompt the model to generate responses that are relevant and informative, thereby facilitating a deeper understanding of the industry trends at play.

-We conduct case studies based on the Chinese version of GPT-2 (zh), the English version of GPT-2 (en), and GPT-2 (industry) after further pre-training.
-As illustrative examples, we let these 3 models perform trend analysis on the new energy and artificial intelligence industries.
-Table \ref{casestudy1} and Table \ref{casestudy2} list the responses generated by the model.
-It can be seen from the results that the answers given by GPT-2 (industry) are more in-depth and logical.
+We have conducted comprehensive case studies utilizing three distinct versions of GPT-2: the Chinese variant (zh), the English version (en), and GPT-2 (industry) which underwent additional pre-training.
+To demonstrate their capabilities, we tasked these models with conducting trend analyses for the burgeoning industries of new energy and artificial intelligence.
+The responses generated by each model are summarized in Tables \ref{casestudy1} and \ref{casestudy2}.
+Upon examination, it becomes evident that GPT-2 (industry), owing to its specialized pre-training, provides answers that are not only more comprehensive but also exhibit a higher degree of logical coherence and depth compared to the other two models.